Donald Trump Once Attacked Barack Obama For Negotiating With The Taliban

-On Saturday night the President sent social media into confusion when he sent a series of tweets that claimed he had just cancelled a meeting with Taliban leaders that was scheduled to secretly take place at Camp David, but a resurfaced tweet from 2012 shows the then-reality star had lashed out at then-President Obama over claims that he was negotiating with the Taliban.
+On Saturday night the president sent social media into confusion when he sent a series of tweets that claimed he had just cancelled a meeting with Taliban leaders that was scheduled to secretly take place at Camp David, but a resurfaced tweet from 2012 shows the then-reality star had lashed out at then-President Obama over claims that he was negotiating with the Taliban.

-“While @BarackObama is slashing the military, he is also negotiating with our sworn enemy the Taliban–who facilitated 9/11,” Trump claimed in a tweet he sent in January 2012.
+“While @BarackObama is slashing the military, he is also negotiating with our sworn enemy the Taliban–who facilitated 9/11,” Trump claimed in a tweet sent in Jan.
+2012.

-According to a report from The Washington Post from October of that year, former President Obama had orchestrated meetings with Taliban officials in late 2011 in an attempt to get the group to renounce terrorism in a ill-fated deal that would have involved the transfer of several prisoners from the prison in Guantanamo Bay to Qatar.
+According to a report from The Washington Post from October of that year, former President Obama had orchestrated meetings with Taliban officials in late 2011 in an attempt to get the group to renounce terrorism in a ill-fated deal that would have involved the transfer of several prisoners from Guantanamo Bay to Qatar.

 The Obama administration said that these negotiations were preliminary in nature in order to secure confidence before more official negotiations about Afghanistan’s future could begin, per The Washington Post report.